lordmathis/llamactl/docs/development/building.md

 # Building from Source

-This guide covers building LlamaCtl from source code for development and production deployment.
+This guide covers building Llamactl from source code for development and production deployment.

 ## Prerequisites